- Meningitis info

 "We should not lose sight of the fact that even after this vaccine is introduced meningitis is not going away and will always be with us."

 Sue Davie, Chief Executive of Meningitis Now said: "As a support-focussed organisation, our commitment is that we will always be here for those individuals and families already affected by meningitis and those that will sadly continue to contract the disease.
 Whatever the future holds in the battle against this devastating disease we will always be here for you."

 Meningococcal bacteria can cause meningitis and septicaemia.
-A vaccine to prevent meningococcal group C disease (Men C) has been part of the childhood immunisation schedule for the past 13 years.
-In this time as many as 13,000 cases have been prevented and 1,300 lives saved.
+A vaccine to prevent meningococcal group C disease (Men C) has been part of the childhood immunisation programme since 1999.
+This vaccine has reduced the number of cases by over 90% in all age groups.

 Effective vaccines are available to prevent some types of meningitis, but not all, so it is important to know the signs and symptoms of meningitis and septicaemia so that you can take action.

 Many other bacteria, viruses and fungi also cause meningitis which at present can’t be prevented by vaccination.
 It is essential that everyone knows the signs and symptoms to look for, and how to get urgent medical help.

 Vaccines are given to help the body’s immune system fight infection.
 They contain antigens which are usually harmless, purified components of a germ that can cause disease.

 When a vaccine is injected into the body, the immune system is stimulated to produce antibodies in response to these antigens.
 After vaccination, if someone comes into contact with the germ itself, the body recognise it and be able to fight it.

 A different vaccine is needed to give protection against each different germ, and some vaccines need to be given more than once to build up enough protection.